Necrohol/ansible-role-pentoo-overlay/README.md

-# Expeditioneer Overlay
+# Pentoo Overlay

-This role adds the [Expeditioneer Overlay](https://github.com/expeditioneer/gentoo-overlay) to the system.
+This role adds the [pentoo Overlay](https://github.com/pentoo/pentoo-overlay) to the system.
 Also adds necessary prerequisites like git.

 ## License